gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 Significance Testing" or NHST), it is formulated to answer a specific question about a population or true parameter(s) using a statistic based on a data set.
-In your previous statistics course, you (hopefully) considered one-sample hypotheses about population means and proportions and the two sample mean situation we are focused on here.
-Our hypotheses relate to trying to answer the question about whether the population mean sentences between the two groups are different, with an initial assumption of no difference.
+In your previous statistics course, you (hopefully) considered one-sample hypotheses about population means and proportions and the two-sample mean situation we are focused on here.
+Hypotheses relate to trying to answer the question about whether the population mean overtake distances between the two groups are different, with an initial assumption of no difference.

 \indent NHST is much like a criminal trial with a jury where you are in the role